Women's suffrage in Canada: Early history (1870s–1880s)

 The cause of women's suffrage began in 1876, when Dr. Emily Stowe came to Toronto to practise medicine.
 She was the first, and for many years the sole, woman physician in Canada.
 Stowe, vitally interested in all matters relating to women, at once came before the public as a lecturer upon topics then somewhat new, "Woman's Sphere" and "Women in the Professions", being her subjects.
 She lectured not only in Toronto, but, under the auspices of various Mechanics' Institutes, in Ottawa, Whitby, and Bradford.

-At the beginning suffragists were typically Black women.
-These women advocated for suffrage for the sole purpose of boosting their social status resulting in a better society.
-However, Black abolitionists, unionists, socialists, and temperance activists supported them.
+At the beginning many suffragists were Black women.
+These women advocated for suffrage for the sole purpose of boosting their social status in order to help create a better society.
+Black male and female abolitionists, unionists, socialists, and temperance activists supported them.

 Toronto Woman's Literary Club and Ontario Municipal Act

 After attending a meeting of the American Society for the Advancement of Women in Cleveland in 1877, and meeting many women of the United States, Stowe, on returning home, felt that the time had arrived for some similar union among Canadian women.
-Talking it over with her friend, Helen Archibald, they decided that it would not be politic to attempt at once a suffrage association—but instead, in November 1877, organized the Toronto Woman's Literary Club (TWLC).
+She and her friend Helen Archibald decided that it would not be politic to attempt at once a suffrage association.
+Instead, in November 1877, they organized the Toronto Woman's Literary Club (TWLC).